 The images below show some of the things we have been doing since the course started—from instructor lectures, to clinics on identifying types of stone, to site visits to explore stone monuments and buildings in Rome and other sites.

-One of the highlights of this year’s course so far has been a study tour to Florence, Carrara, Parma, and Venice.
-In Florence we visited the Opificio delle Pietre Dure, a museum and laboratory devoted to conservation of cultural heritage and to preserving the historic techniques of working colored marbles to produce decorative patterns.
+One of the highlights of this year’s course has been a study tour to Florence, Carrara, Parma, and Venice.
+In Florence, we visited the Opificio delle Pietre Dure, a museum and laboratory devoted to conservation of cultural heritage and to preserving the historic techniques of working colored marbles to produce decorative patterns.
 Particularly memorable was a demonstration of the labor-intensive process of cutting tiny marble pieces by hand.

 At Carrara, we visited an active marble quarry—the only quarry located completely inside a mountain—as well as the Niccoli Studio, where we saw how sculptors transform stone blocks into works of sculpture and architectural elements.
 We spent two days in Parma at the workshop of conservator Stefano Volta, learning hands-on techniques to repair broken stone with pins, lime mortars, and grouts.
 And in Venice, we saw conservation projects at the Doges Palace, Piazza San Marco, and the church of the Friars.
 The participants also got to experience the tidal flooding of Piazza San Marco, known as “aqua alta,” or high water, firsthand!

 For our practical fieldwork, course participants are working on selected monuments in Rome’s renowned Non-Catholic Cemetery, the resting place of many important artists and poets including Shelley and Keats, as well as scholars, diplomats, and Goethe’s only son.
 They’ve been surveying and documenting tombs, identifying bio-growth (such as moss) and other causes of deterioration, and testing treatment options.
 Later they’ll be doing conservation treatments in the cemetery.
-Most of this work will take place later in June.